 The Disco-Pro Ag provides no stage for real-time creation of NDVI maps, but it will include all the cloud-based Airinov First harvest analysis stage.
 Being fully cloud-based, syncing the harvest data to the Airinov and creating NDVI maps could be carried out almost immediately.
 The program can also create different maps, like a variable-rate program map to get fertilizers.

-The Disco-Pro Ag includes all of the superb technologies that Parrot has on multispectral analysis of harvest images and the creation of pharmaceutical maps.
+The Disco-Pro Ag includes all of the great technologies that Parrot has on multispectral analysis of harvest images and pharmaceutical maps.
 Being a fixed-wing drone, it’s the suggested version for huge farms.